OPS-E2E-PPE/VBA-Docs/api/Access.Control.ItemData.md

 ## Remarks

 The **ItemData** property enables you to iterate through the list of entries in a combo box or list box.
 For example, suppose you wanted to iterate through all of the items in a list box to search for a particular entry.
-You can use the **ListCount** property to determine the number of rows in the list box, and then use the **ItemData** property to return the data for the bound column in each row.
+Use the **ListCount** property to determine the number of rows in the list box, and then use the **ItemData** property to return the data for the bound column in each row.

 You can also use the **ItemData** property to return data only from selected rows in a list box.
 You can iterate through the **ItemsSelected** collection to determine which row or rows in the list box have been selected, and then use the **ItemData** property to return the data in those rows.
 You must set the **MultiSelect** property of the list box to Simple or Extended to enable the user to select more than one row at a time.

-You can use the **Column** property to return data from a specified row and column, even if the specified column isn't the bound column.
+Use the **Column** property to return data from a specified row and column, even if the specified column isn't the bound column.